michaelwoodworth/PREMIX/background.md

 # Background

+Fecal microbiota transplantation (FMT) has become an important approach to understand the functions of host-associated microbial communities.
+In many cases, the taxa in these communities are challenging to culture with routine microbiology methods.
+Next-generation sequencing approaches have greatly enhanced our ability to identify taxa and their gene-predicted functions associated with responses to treatment with FMT.
+PREMIX was a randomized, controlled trial of FMT for treatment of multi-drug resistant organism (MDRO) colonization in renal transplant recipients.

 This page outlines the naming convention and details of how participants flowed through the PREMIX trial for clarity and analytic context.

 ---